Bloodshed Mars Final Day Of Mexico Election Campaigns - UrduPoint

 Mexico City, (APP - UrduPoint / Pakistan Point News - 30th May, 2024) Mexico's campaign season came to a bloody end as a gunman shot dead an aspiring mayor at a rally on Wednesday, days before the country is expected to elect its first woman president.

-His murder brings the number of candidates who have been murdered to 23 during what has been a particularly violent electoral process in the Latin American nation, according to an official count.
+The attack brought the number of candidates who have been murdered to at least 24 during what has been a particularly violent electoral process in the Latin American nation, according to official figures.

 Alfredo Cabrera, a mayoral candidate for an opposition coalition, was gunned down in the southern state of Guerrero, causing chaos and panic among people attending the rally.